TheresaLui/SelfHelpContent_v2/articles/problemscopingques.storage/problemscopingques-netapp-monitor-metric-not-accurate.md

       "id": "MetricType",
       "order": 3,
       "controlType": "dropdown",
-      "displayLabel": "Are you having issue with Capacity Pool or Volume metric(s)?", "watermarkText": "",
+      "displayLabel": "Are you having issues with Capacity Pool or Volume metrics?", "watermarkText": "",
       "dropdownOptions": [
         {